Zero-Waste-Paris/membership-scripts/README.md

   * a mysql database (so we don't rely only on 3rd party for data about our members)
 * Once a year it deletes outdated memberships

+And it makes this data available through a dashboard that admins can access.

 An image is worth a thousand words, here is what is done:

                                       +------+